wlrk0694/bilibili_video_backup/README.md

 ## Existing issues
 - For non-user or users without subscription on bilibili, the highest quality of downloaded videos is limited.
 It's suggested that you use an account with subscription if possible.
 For usage, please refer to "Load Cookies" session in [you-get official website](https://you-get.org/).
 - When unfinished downloads exist in folder, your later download process will always display moving failed warning.

+## Updates
+2023-03-26 Add a new parameter and loop to avoid empty response in upd_util module.
+Will replace with better approach to avoid reCAPTCHA once possible.